adamterlson/ExpressRESTController/readme.md

 ## Why would I use this...?

-Whether it's for rapid prototyping or because your data store doesn't nicely fit your entities and you want to have a middle-layer shim, putting a backbone collection on the server can be exceptionally powerful.
+Whether it's for rapid prototyping where you don't want to be bothered with real persistent storage or because your data store doesn't nicely fit your REST and you want to have a middle-layer shim, putting a backbone collection on the server can be exceptionally powerful.

-Express REST Controller removes the need for that lovely boilerplate REST code and allows you to just operate with that Backbone Collection as you normally would and let the REST endpoints feed into it directly.
+Express REST Controller removes the need for the boilerplate REST code and allows you to just operate on a Backbone Collection as you normally would and let the REST endpoints feed into it directly.

 ## Controller Construction